Aug 6: New dates for the course: Monday Sep 28 - Friday Oct 2, 2020. The course will be online using Zoom.

 Each participant will get a paper copy of all slides.

-Will be made available here.
+Are available here.

 The course is over, therefore registration is closed.